fsasm/Compr-MIPS/Readme.md

 was tested with GCC 5.2.0 from crosstool-NG and probably newer version will also work.
 Please read the documentation of crosstool-NG to learn on how to create the correct cross-compiler.

+## Drawbacks
+During research and development some problems were found.
+First the opcode space is more than half full which means that shrinking the opcode field by one bit makes problems.
+Mostly the co-processor instructions make problems and they would need a redesign.

+Second, the compilers assume that all instructions are 32-bit long and create constructs that build upon this assumption.
+One such construct is the jump table that is used for switch statements.
+GCC has a flag that prevents the generation of jump tables.